With our systems and support finely tuned over five decades in business, Huddle House makes it easier for you to focus on the big picture.

 “I oversee our manager,” Britton says.
 “She’s in charge of the day-to-day operations, but I oversee her.
 I help her manage the food costs and labor costs and daily operations.
 I take care of all the marketing, I do payroll, every aspect of the accounting.
 Of course, my husband and I get together and make decisions together, but he takes care of maintaining equipment and the building.”

 Whether you’re seeking five or 10 restaurants or you want to create a single excellent gathering place in your hometown, Huddle House franchising may be the answer you’ve been looking for.
-Please fill out the form on this page to access our proprietary Franchise Information Center, or explore our research pages for more information.
+Please fill out the form to access our proprietary Franchise Information Center, or explore our research pages for more information.